SurveyMonkey/public_api_docs/includes/_surveys.md

 sort_order | Sort order: `ASC` or `DESC` | String-ENUM
-include | Use to filter survey list: `shared_with', `shared_by`, or `owned` (useful for teams) or use to specify additional fields to return per survey: `response_count`, `date_created`, `date_modified`, `language`, `question_count`, `analyze_url`, `preview` |Comma Separated String-ENUM title | Search survey list by survey title | String start_modified_at | Surveys must be last modified after this date. | DateString end_modified_at | Surveys must be last modified before this date. | DateString
+include | Use to filter survey list: `shared_with', `shared_by`, or `owned` (useful for teams) or use to specify additional fields to return per survey: `response_count`, `date_created`, `date_modified`, `language`, `question_count`, `analyze_url`, `preview` |Comma Separated String-ENUM title | Search survey list by survey title | String start_modified_at | Surveys must be last modified after this date. | Date string in format YYYY-MM-DDTHH:MM:SS (no offset) end_modified_at | Surveys must be last modified before this date. | Date string in format YYYY-MM-DDTHH:MM:SS (no offset)

 ####Survey List Resource